Biodiversity Research Center (NPBio)

 • Evaluation of the cytotoxic response of plant extracts;

-• Evaluation of the antibacterial response of plant extracts;
+• Evaluation of the antibacterial and antimicrobial response of plant extracts;

 • Evaluation of the antioxidant response of plant extracts;

-• Evaluation of the toxicity of plant extracts;
+• Evaluation of the toxicity of plant extracts in in vitro and in vivo models;

 • Essential oils in Amazonian plants: seasonal variation and biological activity;